 Equity-based certificate renewal requirements

 PGPs aligned to the cultural competency, diversity, equity, and inclusion (CCDEI) standards can be used to meet the equity-based school practices requirement.
-Until the CCDEI standards are adopted, PGPs must be aligned to the current cultural competency standards in order to meet this requirement.
 Learn more about the equity-based school practices certificate renewal requirements.

 Educational leadership certificate renewal requirements